20 Ways to Get Your Kids to Speak Chinese

 14. Talk about your day in Chinese

-Whether you work outside or inside your home, sharing about your day with your children is an amazing way to connect in Chinese language.
+Whether you work outside or inside your home, sharing about your day with your children is an amazing way to connect in the Chinese language.
 When parents model how to share about their day, kids are more likely to reciprocate and divulge details in Chinese.

 After work, I usually tell my children about my day first.
-They love to hear all of the seemingly unimportant details, like where I sat, whether or not the room was chilly, and what I ate.
+They love to hear all the seemingly unimportant details, like where I sat, whether or not the room was chilly, and what I ate.

 15. Speak Chinese while playing games